 \item The first and second $Q$-Chern characters of $\sT_X$ verify the vanishing conditions

 \end{enumerate} \end{rem}

 Theorem~\ref{main} is a generalization of the classical uniformization theorem of S.T.
-Yau which states that a compact K\"ahler manifold $X$ of dimension $n$ with K\"ahler class $[w]$ that satisfies the equalities $\chern_1(X)_{\bR}=0$ and $\int_X \chern_2(X)\wedge [w]^{n-2}=0$ is uniformized by $\mathbb{C}^n$.
-Yau established this result, as a consequence of his solution to Calabi's conjecture~\cite{Yau78}, by proving that a compact K\"ahler manifold with vanishing real first Chern class is Ricci-flat.
-The problem of extending this result to the setting of canonical singularities in general was proposed in the remarkable paper of Shepherd-Barron and Wilson~\cite{SBW94}.
+Yau which states that a compact K\"ahler manifold $X$ of dimension $n$ with K\"ahler class $[w]$ that satisfies $\chern_1(X)_{\bR}=0$ and $\int_X \chern_2(X)\wedge [w]^{n-2}=0$ is uniformized by $\mathbb{C}^n$ -- a consequence of Yau's solution to Calabi's conjecture~\cite{Yau78}, showing that a compact K\"ahler manifold with vanishing real first Chern class admits a Ricci-flat metric.
+The problem of extending this result to the singular setting was proposed in a paper of Shepherd-Barron and Wilson~\cite{SBW94}.
 There, they show that threefolds with at most canonical singularities with numerically trivial first and second $\mathbb{Q}$-Chern classes are finite quotient of Abelian threefolds (unramified in codimension-$1$).
-Our basic setup and strategies closely follow those of \cite{SBW94}.
-Such theorems for terminal varieties ($a_i>0$ in the equality (\ref{sings})) and more generally for klt varieties that are smooth in codimension-$2$ have recently been established by the same route by Greb, Kebekus and Peternell~\cite{GKP14a} and sets the stage for this paper.
-We give two different proofs of the above theorem, the first via a result on the polystability of the tangent sheaf (\cite[Theorem 3]{GKP12}) and the second via Miyaoka's theorem on the generic semipositivity of the cotangent sheaf of a non-uniruled variety by working out the following orbifold generalization of Simpson's correspondence between coherent sheaves with flat connections and (semi)stable bundles with zero first and second $\mathbb Q$-Chern characters.
-Both of these proofs generalize to the case of other classical quotients, such as orbifold quotients of the ball, to be treated elsewhere.
+Our basic strategies follow those of \cite{SBW94} and~\cite{GKP14a}.
+We take the natural classical approaches whenever possible.
+Theorem~\ref{main} for terminal varieties ($a_i>0$ in (\ref{sings})) and more generally for klt varieties that are smooth in codimension-$2$ have been established by Greb, Kebekus and Peternell~\cite{GKP14a} and sets the stage for this paper.
+We give two different proofs of the above theorem, the first via a result on the polystability of the tangent sheaf and the second via Miyaoka's theorem on the generic semipositivity of the cotangent sheaf of a non-uniruled variety by working out the following orbifold generalization of Simpson's correspondence between coherent sheaves with flat connections and semistable bundles with zero first and second $\mathbb Q$-Chern characters.
+Both of these generalize to the case of other classical quotients, such as orbifold quotients of the ball, that we will treat elsewhere.